swiftlang/swift-evolution/proposals/0309-unlock-existential-types-for-all-protocols.md

 ```
 ___

-This way, a protocol or protocol extension member (method/property/subscript/initializer) may be used on an existential value if the following criteria hold:
+This way, a protocol or protocol extension member (method/property/subscript/initializer) may be used on an existential value if and only if the following criteria hold:
 * The type of the invoked member (accessor — for storage declarations), as viewed in context of the *base type*, must **not** contain references to `Self` or `Self`-rooted associated types in [non-covariant](https://en.wikipedia.org/wiki/Covariance_and_contravariance_(computer_science)) position.

 > The following types will be considered covariant: